 Data sharing protocols are needed to catalyze the sharing of data and information among official government bodies and non-state stakeholders, in particular at the grassroots level, private sector, NGOs, as well as across development sectors.

-Moreover, country-driven capacities needs to be built to provide relevant environment data to ministries and local districts to inform decision-making.
+Moreover, country-driven capacities need to be built to provide relevant environment data to ministries and local districts to inform decision-making.
 Concomitant efforts are required for expansion of the environmental monitoring network, the development of an open data portal for Somali environment data to promote knowledge sharing among various actors, and the strengthening of efforts to produce and disseminate targeted forecast information related to the environment natural resources and climate-related hazards

 In this line, the creation of the National Statistics Bureau and passage of the National Statistics Bill has created an institutional framework for a more centralized and formal generation of statistical data in Somalia.
-Improving environmental statistic will provide better information about developments and support policy making, and also support efforts to enhance transparency and environmental governance.
+Improving environmental statistics will provide better information about developments and support policy making, and also support efforts to enhance transparency and environmental governance.

 METHODOLOGY